akka/akka/akka-docs/src/main/paradox/typed/logging.md

 Logback has flexible configuration options and details can be found in the [Logback manual](https://logback.qos.ch/manual/configuration.html) and other external resources.
+Additionally, the [akka-logback](https://github.com/armanbilge/akka-logback) extension lets you import Akka config settings into your Logback configuration.

 One part that is important to highlight is the importance of configuring an [AsyncAppender](http://logback.qos.ch/manual/appenders.html#AsyncAppender), because it offloads rendering of logging events to a background thread, increasing performance.
 It doesn't block